zhaobn/comlog/notes/meeting_notes_20211206.md

 In Experiment 1 and 2, we found that an incremental currciulum design can bootstrap causal generalization via constructive composition.
 However, when it comes to the functional form of composition, it seems that people "add" the later bit on top of the initial bit.

+Note that in previous analysis I just looked at the final learning accuracy.
+Will do a check on prediction homogeniety change from phase A to phase B too.

 To investigate whether this preference for "addition" overrules order, or the other way around, we conducted [Experiment 3](https://eco.ppls.ed.ac.uk/~s1941626/exp_3_analysis.html).
 Results demonstrate that when facing both a multiplicative and an additive relations, people tend to wrap multiplication within addition, regardless of order.

 ## Alternative models